 8. Who is my pre-nursing advisor?

 All BSGS pre-nursing students are advised through the CPHS Pre-Professional Office.
-Advising staff will work with you to create course schedules of remaining prerequisites, answer questions and explain policies/procedures.
+Advising staff will work with you to create course schedules, answer questions and explain policies/procedures.
 Your Pre-Nursing Advisor will also discuss your goals and your personal timeline for completion of the program.